From the book: Testosterone: A Man's Guide

 There is no commercially available FDA-approved testosterone therapy for women in the United States as of 2011, but one option may be approved in 2012 (Libigel, mentioned later).
 However, many doctors can legally prescribe testosterone to women in an off-label manner using compounded gels and creams.
 However, some doctors are reluctant to prescribe any hormones to women since the discouraging results from female hormone replacement in women showed increased cardiovascular risk in women.

 Injections have the advantage of once-per-week (or every two weeks) administration, so it may be a more acceptable option for men who do not want to deal with the daily administration typically needed with gels.
-However there are concerns about their “peak-and-valleys” testosterone blood level patterns.
+However, there are concerns about their “peak-and-valleys” testosterone blood level patterns.

-The standard dose of 200 mg testosterone injections currently used in the United States produce an unnaturally high blood testosterone and estradiol levels during the initial few days after an injection.
+The standard dose of 200 mg testosterone injections currently used in the United States produces unnaturally high blood testosterone and estradiol levels during the initial few days after injection.
 Then the blood level drops off each day and falls to baseline in about 10 days.
 This method does not effectively deliver sustained normal blood levels of testosterone or mimic the natural daily pattern of testosterone release as well as other treatment options.
 There is a concern that some men using 200 mg of testosterone cypionate every two weeks may have low levels of testosterone by day 10, so they spend four days with low testosterone before their next injection.
 For this reason, I have seen that a dose of 100 mg of testosterone cypionate or enanthate weekly is becoming more and more commonly prescribed by doctors who treat a lot of hypogonadal men.

 Your doctor should re-check your testosterone level after one month (after steady state occurs) right before the next injection.
 This testing schedule allows him to see whether normal levels are still present when you reach your lowest testosterone blood level.
 If serum total testosterone level is more than 900 ng/dL or less than 500 ng/dL right before the next dose, he /she can adjust the dose or the frequency accordingly.